RadialDevGroup/React-Style-Guide/README.md

     onChange={this.save}/>
   ```

-* Multiline each prop on it's own line
+* Multiline each prop on it's own line.
   ```js
   // good
   <Input